kshutkin/slimlib/smart-mock/README.md

 ### `createMock<T extends object>(object: T, name: string): T`

-Function to create mock wrapper around object and defining global name for later usage. `object` can be real original object or a pure mock object with same behavior for the specific situation.
+Function to create mock wrapper around object and defining global name for later usage. `object` can be a real original object or a pure mock object with the same behavior for the specific situation.
 All operations on this object will be recorded by mock.

 ### `generate(object: unknown): string`